CollinEstes/astro-cli/README.md

   > OSX and Windows developers can use [boot2docker](http://boot2docker.io/)

-  After you have those you install astro via NPM
+  After you have those installed, download the source or clone this project locally Then install astro via NPM

   ```
+  cd astro-cli
-  npm install astro-cli -g
+  npm install astro-cli -g .
   ```
   > *sudo* may be necessary depending on NPM configuration

+  *Astro will be in NPM soon...*

 ### Astro can do tricks